kingsleynwoye/kingsleynwoye/README.md

 # **About**

 My name is Kingsley Nwoye.
-I’m a Software Engineer and Serial Entrepreneur passionate about building products that solve real-world problems.
-I’ve worked on several startups, including Range Universe, DiceSea, TrustnFund, Staydeck, and Nature Ambience.
-My focus is on understanding users, building practical solutions, and guiding ideas from concept to launch.
-I enjoy learning, innovating, and using technology to create meaningful impact.
+I’m a Software Engineer focused on building products that solve real-world problems and enable people to excel in tech.
+I’m the founder of Range Universe and have worked on projects including DiceSea, TrustnFund, Staydeck, and Nature Ambience.
+My focus is on understanding users, building practical solutions, and turning ideas into impactful digital products.

 📧 **Email:** [kingsley@rangeuniverse.org](mailto:kingsley@rangeuniverse.org)
 📞 **Phone:** +234 816 575 861